isw4/AI02-Tridirectional_Search/README.md

 * [Reach-based Routing: A New Approach to Shortest Path Algorithms Optimized for Road Networks](http://www.cc.gatech.edu/~thad/6601-gradAI-fall2015/02-search-Gutman04siam.pdf)

 ### Relevant Challenge Questions
-Challenge Question 4 - Search on Grid [ https://piazza.com/class/jc6w44hrp9v2ki?cid=321 ]
-Challenge Question 5 - Word Morphing [ https://piazza.com/class/jc6w44hrp9v2ki?cid=387 ]
-Challenge Question 6 - Puzzle 8 & Rubik's Cube [ https://piazza.com/class/jc6w44hrp9v2ki?cid=389 ]

-_Others will be updated as they are added._
+_Questions will be updated as they are added._

 ### Other Resources
 [Introduction to A*](https://www.redblobgames.com/pathfinding/a-star/introduction.html)